- July 1, 2015

 "Shadow Blade: Reload" is an action-platformer game featuring Kuro, the blade of shadow, in a world where ancient ninja and samurai teachings clash with modern landscape.
 With over 40 levels and 4 boss fights, players must master fast-paced platforming and vicious ninja combat using katana, shurikens, and kusarigama to restore balance and defeat the rising darkness.

-- Visually stunning art style that combines traditional ninja aesthetics with modern design elements.
+- Gorgeous art style that combines traditional ninja aesthetics with modern design, creating visually stunning levels.

-- Combat mechanics can feel simplistic and repetitive, lacking depth compared to other action-platformers.
+- Combat can be simplistic and repetitive, lacking variety in enemy types and strategies.

 “Shadow Blade: Reload is a high-octane action-platformer that delivers thrilling gameplay wrapped in a visually stunning world.”

 “The gameplay is really the 'meat' of the game, and the main reason why you would want to play it.
-It has three difficulty modes, and it is very challenging for the simple fact that you die in one hit, but it is a forgiving game in many aspects.”
+The game has three difficulty modes, and it is very challenging for the simple fact that you die in one hit, but it is a forgiving game in many aspects.”

 “Yes, about the only issue with this game is its evidently easier gameplay compared to others of its action genre.”